We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 Natural Language Processing, or NLP, is an interdisciplinary discipline that combines computer science and linguistics as a result of this.

-Words may be arranged in a phrase.
+Words may be arranged in an almost endless number of ways in a phrase.

 We can't provide computers a lexicon of all potential phrases to assist them decipher what people are saying.

 which could be processed more quickly, was an early and basic NLP difficulty.

 Nouns, pronouns, articles, verbs, adjectives, adverbs, prepositions, conjunctions, and interjections are the nine basic categories of English words you studied in school.